Code-Institute-Submissions/ArcticSchool/README.md

 ### Content and Media

-* Whole website content is written by the project author.
+* Whole website content was written by the project author.
 * Project logo was created by the project author in Photoshop by using [Provicali Font](https://www.dafont.com/provicali.font) and some special layer effects.
-* Favicon was created from exisitng logotype by the author as basic icon 64px x 64px.
+* Favicon was created from exisitng logotype by the author as basic icon 64px x 64px via using the [Favicon-Generator](https://www.favicon-generator.org).
 * Images and icons used in this project were taken from :
   - [Unsplash.com](https://unsplash.com/s/photos/snowboard)
   - [Pexels](https://www.pexels.com)